simon-brooke/beowulf/README.md

 | TRACE | ? | null | ? |
 | UNTRACE | ? | null | ? |
 | ZEROP | Lisp function | (N) | ? |

+Functions described as 'Lisp function' above are defined in the default sysout file, `resources/lisp1.5.lsp`, which will be loaded by default unless you specify another initfile on the command line.

+Functions described as 'Host function' are implemented in Clojure, but if you're brave you can redefine them in Lisp and the Lisp definitions will take precedence over the Clojure implementations.

 ### Architectural plan